waldesem/Web-Personal-DB/README.md

 ### Settings

-For creating regions and alphabeth folders in destination directory add path in settings.ini.
+For creating alphabeth folders in destination directory add path in settings.ini.
 Then run the command:
 ```
 export FLASK_APP=app # for Windows - $env:FLASK_APP = "app"